 What Does an Oklahoma Contractor License Bond Cost?

-The amount of an Oklahoma contractor license bond which must be in place in order to obtain a contractor license varies from one location to the next.
-Typically, a bond between $1,000 and $10,000 must be posted to comply with local regulations.
-However, this is not the amount you pay for an Oklahoma contractor license bond.
+The amount of an Oklahoma contractor license bond which must be in place in order to obtain a contractor license varies between locations.
+Bonds typically between $1,000 and $10,000 must be posted to comply with local regulations, but this is not the amount you pay for an Oklahoma contractor license bond.

 Oklahoma Contractor License Bond Renewal and Expiration Date

 Contractors who are required to hold a license under state law must also have a continuous Oklahoma contractor license bond.
 There is no set expiration or renewal date, but periodically a bond may need to be renewed or continued to ensure the contractor is still in compliance with current regulations.